 One of the things I particularly noticed at the conference were the number of teachers who texted through entire presentations.

 It shocked me.

-Here they were, their districts having paid to send them, they themselves having prepared for subs to come, and they couldn’t think of anything other than texting.
+Here they were, their districts having paid to send them, they themselves having prepared for subs to come, and they couldn’t think of anything to do other than texting.
 What hope for the kids, then?
 Really?

 Don’t be that person.

-And I am not talking about people who are taking notes or tweeting or whatever form digital engagement takes.
+I am not talking about people who are taking notes or tweeting or whatever form digital engagement takes.
 I’m talking about tuned-out texting.
 I’m talking about using devices to disengage.

 To those of you who tune out completely during sessions or professional development, I would say (in the nicest possible way):

 To me, it signals our disregard for both the facilitator and our students.
 It’s interesting that many of the teachers who show complete disrespect for the facilitator are the same ones who demand respect from students.